sanskrit/raw_etexts_english/blogs/manasataramgini/2009-07-10_some-philological-considerations-on-indic-transmissions-to-uighurs-and-mongols.md

 +++
-title = "Some philological considerations on Indic transmissions to Uighurs andxa0Mongols"
+title = "Some philological considerations on Indic transmissions to Uighurs and Mongols"

 +++
 The vaiShNava had brought my attention to a fragment of a text on vArAhI